tastyigniter/docs/contribution-guide.md

 ## Development setup

-[tastyigniter/TastyIgniter](https://github.com/tastyigniter/TastyIgniter) is the core application for installing [tastyigniter/flame](https://github.com/tastyigniter/flame) using Composer.
-We suggest forking them and cloning them into a [Composer path repository](https://getcomposer.org/doc/05-repositories.md#path) to work on these:
+<a href="https://github.com/tastyigniter/TastyIgniter" target="_blank">tastyigniter/TastyIgniter</a> is the core application for installing
+<a href="https://github.com/tastyigniter/flame" target="_blank">tastyigniter/flame</a> using Composer.
+We suggest forking them and cloning them into a <a href="https://getcomposer.org/doc/05-repositories.md#path" target="_blank">Composer path repository</a> to work on these:

 ```bash
 git clone https://github.com/tastyigniter/TastyIgniter.git